ungoldman/box-socket/README.md

 # Box Socket

-A simple demonstration of multiplayer interaction with [socket.io](http://socket.io/).
+A simple demonstration of real-time multiplayer interaction with Node.js and WebSockets.

 ## dependencies